 - One of the Swiss-based applicants (the responsible applicant) represents the research team.

-- The funding periods of SPIRIT grants must not overlap with those of other SPIRIT grants, or of Ambizione or PRIMA grants.
+- The funding periods of SPIRIT grants must not overlap with those of other SPIRIT grants or of Ambizione grants.

 - Swiss applicants must meet the eligibility requirements applicable to SNSF project funding.
 These requirements apply mutatis mutandis to applicants from abroad.